Rampampam

 "Rampampam" is a song by Romanian singer and songwriter Minelli, released for digital download and streaming by Global Records on 18 March 2021 as a single.
 A house track, it was written by Minelli and produced by Viky Red.
 Lyrically, Minelli discusses a toxic relationship and the other partner's eventual revengeful feelings.
 Manuel Probst of Dance Charts gave the song a positive review upon release, praising its catchiness and Minelli's vocal delivery.

 Commercially, "Rampampam" topped the official rankings in Bulgaria, Czech Republic, Hungary, the Commonwealth of Independent States (CIS), Lithuania and Russia.
-The song has been further certified double platinum by the Polish Society of the Phonographic Industry (ZPAV).
+The song has been further certified triple platinum by the Polish Society of the Phonographic Industry (ZPAV).
 To promote "Rampampam", an accompanying music video was uploaded to the singer's YouTube channel simultaneously with the single's digital release.
 Directed by Kobzzon, it portrays Minelli and two other women pouring gasoline on a car which features a man trapped inside.
 The singer further performed the song on Romanian and Bulgarian radio stations throughout May and June 2021, respectively.